quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 **Dispatch scenarios**:

-#### Case 1: The Dispatch Engine is integrated into the network stack
+#### Case 1: The Dispatch Engine is integrated into the network stack and a single SCHC Instance is used.

 ~~~~~~
           Endpoint 1                          Endpoint 2